PxTools/pxtools.github.io/docs/PxWeb2/project/plans.md

 - Possibility for text and links in Help
 - Possibility for own link in logo
 - WCAG-fixes
-- Saved query as alternative to the algorithm (documentation)
+- Saved query as alternative to the algorithm (documentation) - DONE

 ## Remaining to develop after 2025 in PxWeb 2
 - Graph